GiovanniBillo/Cloud_basic_project/Report Cloud Computing.md

 ## Conclusion
 It can be safely said that containers offer a better and more scalable solution to cloud deployments: they register a far better performance with respect to all metrics.
-The only reasons that could lead to choosing VMs over containers are security and raw CPU power, otherwise containers are simply a more modern and reliable solution, which outperform VMs in almost every aspect.
+The only reasons that could lead to choosing VMs over containers are security and raw CPU power.
+Otherwise containers are simply a more modern and reliable solution, which outperform VMs in almost every aspect.
-On a very practical note, it was much simpler to work with containers than Virtual Machines; their setup is seamless and, despite the inherent overhead, performing operations with them drained the machine's resources much less than when doing the same with VMs.
+On a very practical and persona; note, it was much, much simpler to work with containers than Virtual Machines; their setup is seamless and, despite the inherent overhead, performing operations with them drained the machine's resources much less than when doing the same with VMs.

 All of these considerations would probably lead, most of the time, to choosing containers in a real practical environment.